anujagnihotry/Mega-Invoicing/README.md

-# SwiftInvoice: Your All-in-One Invoicing & Inventory Management Solution
+# Magna Inventory Billing: Your All-in-One Invoicing & Inventory Management Solution

-SwiftInvoice is a powerful, modern, and scalable SaaS application designed to streamline your business operations.
+Magna Inventory Billing is a powerful, modern, and scalable SaaS application designed to streamline your business operations.
 Built with a cutting-edge tech stack, it provides a comprehensive suite of tools to manage everything from invoices and payments to inventory and procurement, all within a single, intuitive interface.

 This application is built entirely on the client-side, leveraging your browser's local storage for a fast, responsive, and offline-capable experience without the immediate need for complex backend infrastructure.
 It uses Firebase for secure user authentication and is architected to seamlessly integrate with a Firestore database for future scalability.